Create in me a clean heart, O God; and renew a right spirit within me.

 The heart muscle begins to heal soon after a heart attack and usually takes about eight weeks.
 Scar tissue may form in the damaged area, and that scar tissue does not contract or pump as well as healthy muscle tissue.
 The extent of damage to the heart can impact how well the heart pumps blood throughout the body.
 The degree of loss of function depends on the size and location of the scar tissue.
 Most heart attack survivors have some degree of coronary artery disease (CAD) and will have to make important lifestyle changes and possibly take medication to prevent a future heart attack and lead a full, productive life.

-Everyone should try to learn CPR (Courses for lay persons are given by fire stations.)
+Everyone should try to learn CPR.
+(Courses for lay persons are given at fire stations.)

-High blood cholesterol- Can lead to atherosclerosis (Fat builds in blood.)
+- High blood cholesterol — can lead to atherosclerosis when fat builds in blood

-Hereditary risk factor cannot be changed, but lifestyle modification can decrease risk factor.
-And through prayer to break generational curse.
+(Hereditary risk factor cannot be changed, but lifestyle modification can decrease risk factor.
+Prayer to break generational curses is also effective.)